 |---|---|---|

-When you include education costs, the CPA path can cost $40,000 to $100,000+ more than the EA path.
-This makes the EA credential one of the most cost-effective professional designations in the financial services industry, particularly for those who want to specialize in taxation without the financial burden of a graduate degree.
+With education included, the CPA path can cost $40,000 to $100,000+ more than the EA path.
+For someone who wants to specialize in taxation without a graduate degree, the EA is far cheaper to earn.

 - Tax preparation and planning (individual and business)